-Paul Burke is an economist focusing on the environment, energy, transport, and developing countries, particularly in the Asia Pacific.
+Paul Burke is an economist working on energy, the environment, transport, and developing countries, with a focus on the Asia Pacific.

 - Environmental economics

 - Transport economics